redlibrarian/redlibrarian.github.io/_posts/2016-08-06-libraries-dual-power-part-ii.markdown

 attempt to "talk socialism" when socialism is completely off the agenda, that is when socialism itself is considered a utopia.
-I want to recognize here all my colleagues who are also engaged in this work, in face of insuperable obstacles on the part of state power and bourgeois ideology.
+I want to recognize here all my colleagues who are also engaged in this work, in the face of insuperable obstacles on the part of state power and bourgeois ideology.